2015 U.S.-China Sister Cities Conference

 Chicago, Illinois 60605

-A block of rooms is being held at The Hilton Chicago at a special rate of $249/night.
-Please call 1-877-865-5320 and reference "2015 U.S.-China Sister Cities Conference" to reserve your room, or book online HERE.
-The hotel cut-off date to receive this special rate is Wednesday, September 30, 2015.
+The Sister Cities International special room block rate at The Hilton Chicago is now closed.
+To book a room at a regular rate at the Hilton Chicago, please call 1-877-865-5320 and reference "2015 U.S.-China Sister Cities Conference" to reserve your room, or book online HERE.
 All guests will receive complimentary basic wireless internet in guest rooms.
-Please note: Rooms offered at the special room rate are available on a first come, first serve basis.
-Please book your room early!

 So you may better budget your hotel stay, current state sales tax is 10.5%, and the hotel occupancy tax rate is 16.4%.
 This will be added per hotel room, per night at the end of your stay.